 True partnership takes advantage of everyone’s strengths and contributions.
-While we can provide expertise in the physics curriculum, it is the teachers experience with their students in the classroom that will be essential for creating an effective learning environment.
-We see this as an on-going partnership with the activities iteratively improving.
+While we can provide expertise in the physics curriculum, it is the teachers' experience with their students in the classroom that will be essential for creating an effective learning environment.
+We see this program as an on-going partnership, with the activities improving iteratively.
 We also envision the program starting small, and then growing as we gain expertise into the key elements for creating a successful experience.
 Our initial implementation will likely include:

 initial in-person meeting hosted by U of I.

 weekly on-line check-ins with U of I physics team.

 monthly in-person regional meetings hosted by a teacher-participant's school.

 continuous online curriculum support for teachers throughout the academic year.